armenak/DataDefender/README.md

 Using Maven to execute Anonymizer
 ------------------

-The pom.xml has been configured to allow easy execution of the Anonymizer suite of programs from the command line.
+The pom.xml has also been configured to allow easy execution of the Anonymizer suite of programs from the command line.
+This option allows you to quickly run any of the programs after you make changes to the code, for example.
 Most of the configurable options are supported via Maven, but please read on for the details.

 <h3>Prerequisites</h3>